 Foster a Pet

-There will never be a facility big enough to accommodate area shelter animals in need.
+Pawmetto Lifeline is a no-kill non profit rescue organization.
+There will never be a facility big enough to accommodate shelter animals in need.
 Pawmetto Lifeline relies on compassionate people such as you to temporarily house and care for shelter animals that would otherwise be euthanized.
-Pawmetto Lifeline animals are rescued from local municipal animal shelters to avoid euthanasia and placed in foster homes and temporary shelter situations until there is a secured adoption approved by Pawmetto Lifeline.
+Pawmetto Lifeline animals are rescued from local municipal animal shelters to avoid euthanasia and placed in foster homes.
+Before being placed in a foster home, every animal is assessed for health

 Becoming a Foster